Occupational Therapy Assistant

 The occupational therapy assistant works under the supervision of the occupational therapist to help individuals regain or accommodate to decreased range of motion, muscle strength, coordination, perception and activities of daily living, which includes dressing, eating, toileting, hygiene and home management.

 The Associate of Applied Science and the Associate of Science degrees in the Occupational Therapy Assistant (OTA) degree program are dedicated to providing educational opportunities of the intellectual, social and professional development of a diverse student population.
-Through its carefully balanced and sequenced curricular design over eight quarters or nine quarters, the Occupational Therapy Assistant program is designed to prepare qualified graduates to seek entry-level employment as occupational therapy practitioners.
+Through its carefully balanced and sequenced curricular design over eight quarters, the Occupational Therapy Assistant program is designed to prepare qualified graduates to seek entry-level employment as occupational therapy practitioners.
 The program prepares students with knowledge and skills for competent entry-level practice in a variety of contexts for an ever-changing world.
 The Occupational Therapy Assistant program further seeks to lead the profession and community through its contributions in educational leadership, community and professional service, lifelong learning, and scholarship.

 The Professional Phase of the Occupational Therapy Assistant program is delivered on campus at each of the campuses where the program is offered.
-It is offered on the Virginia Beach campus in two modalities: fully campus-based or blended.
-Students enrolled in the blended modality meet face-to-face in the classroom and asynchronously online over the 11-week quarter.
+It is offered on the Richmond and Tampa campuses as a hybrid modality.
+Students enrolled in the hybrid modality meet both face-to-face in the classroom and asynchronously online over the 11-week term.
+Please refer to the program curriculum in the academic catalog for further details.

 Program Student Learning Outcomes